-As per Income Tax Act, salary comes under the purview of taxation wherein the liability is calculated according to applicable slab rates.
+As per Income Tax Act, salary comes under the purview of taxation, wherein the liability is calculated according to applicable slab rates.
 To understand the concept and applicability of TDS on salary, individuals should gather information on its computation and deductions.

-The ITA makes it mandatory for employers to deduct TDS on salary if they pay a salaried-income to their employees.
+The ITA makes it mandatory for employers to deduct TDS on salary if they pay a salaried income to their employees.
 However, such a deduction can only be carried out if the salaried income is more than the minimum exemption limit.

-Usually, TDS on salary section is refundable.
+Usually, TDS on the salary section is refundable.
 However, such a refund is only possible if the amount of tax deducted is more than an employee’s tax liability.
 Also, at times, the investment detail declared at a fiscal year’s beginning is not the same as the investments that were made at its end.
 Under such a situation, the TDS amount on salary will be refunded.

 Employers are entrusted with the task of deducting TDS within a given date.
 They are also required to deposit it with the government.

-These following employers can deduct TDS under the said section –
+The following employers can deduct TDS under the said section –

 Typically, TDS deduction on salary is carried at the time when salary is paid and not at the time of its accrual.

 It must be noted that paying salary in advance or arrears will still be liable for tax deductions.
-Also, if an employer fails to deduct the salary, he/she will be subject to penalty and additional interest.
+Also, if an employer fails to deduct the salary, he/she will be subject to a penalty and additional interest.

 In a situation where an employee’s salary is equal to or less than the minimum exemption threshold, the tax will not be deducted.
 The same stands true even if the employee in question does not possess a PAN.

 Salary is usually computed as CTC or Cost to Company, and it comprises two main elements, namely – salary and perquisites.

 Nonetheless, one can compute TDS on salaried income by following these basic steps –

 Collect declarations from an employee regarding planned investments.
-By the end of the year, one must collect proof of investment from corroborating the same.
+By the end of the year, one must collect proof of investment by corroborating the same.